 During the winter, the roads become impassable, and you’ll need to hike or snowshoe the 5-6 miles in and out.

 Off-road capabilities may also be required for part of the trek.
-An Overland Discovery Jeep camper makes the perfect vehicle to get you to this secluded favorite.
+Many rental companies offer overland 4×4 campers, making them the perfect vehicle to get you to this secluded favorite.

 BLACK ROCK HOT SPRINGS